Financial-Times/ui-style-guide/index.md

 ###Tints
 Use a combination of these tints to create your page elements and differentiate different page elements of your design.
 These tints are carefully slected to compliment the FT pink backgruond colour.
 If you are looking to encapsulate certain page elements with borders, boxes or background colours you must use these tints.
-THese tints are preferred to the FT grey pallette.
+These tints are preferred to the FT grey pallette.

 Below is a table of the FT tints following the numbering system.